appveyor/website/src/docs/server/configuration.md

 To enable builds retention policy on account level go to **Account menu &rarr; Retention policy**.

-Specify the miniumum "age" of builds that should be deleted.
+Specify the minimum "age" of builds that should be deleted.
 The cut-off date is compared with the build creation date.

 You can also specify multiple conditions for builds to determine exclusion, for example you can skip tagged builds or builds with `[RELEASE]` word in commit message.